sajjaadalipour/ratelimit-spring-boot-starter/README.md

 - The standard ISO-8601 format used by java.time.Duration (e.g. PT30M means 30 minutes)

-- A more readable format where the value and the unit are coupled (e.g. 10s means 10 seconds)
+- A more readable format where the value, and the unit are coupled (e.g. 10s means 10 seconds)

 ### Common Application Properties
 Property namespace: ratelimit